 - This Season 3 teaser trailer of The Vampire Diaries should come with a sponge (to sop up the drooling) and a biscuit to sop up that gravy...

-- In the Made-for-TV Movie Vows of Deception, Lucinda (Cheryl Ladd) enjoys Nick's (Michael Woolson) bare chest.
+- In the Made-for-TV Movie Vows of Deception, Lucinda (Cheryl Ladd) watches a half - naked Nick (Michael Woolson) clean the pool and admires his sweaty bare chest.

 - The X-Files:

 - Eating the female eye candy happened in "First-Person Shooter" with the character of Jade Blue Afterglow, a super hot stripper dancer who was wearing a silver metallic miniskirt outfit with chains.
 Testosterone frenzy ensued.
 All the male officers tried to watch her interrogation, the detective investigating the case and Mulder both bit their knuckle to show they liked her a lot, and Mulder couldn't help grinning sillily while questioning her.

 - Eating the male eye candy occurred in "Bad Blood" when Scully first met sheriff Hartwell.
 When he entered, she was completely dazzled by his cowboy looks, complete with stylish boots, jeans, gun belt, shirt, leather coat, badge, and hat.
 He had a cute smile and prominent cheekbones.
 And he most definitely did not have big buck teeth nor did he have a slight overbite.
 Jealous much, Mulder?